-Cell Phone Use While Driving Continues to Cause Major Car Accidents
+Cell Phone Use While Driving Continues To Cause Major Car Accidents

 These days, we use cell phones for almost everything that once required the use of a personal computer.
 Modern technology allows us to watch the news, check our bank account balance, and even shop for groceries all with our smartphone.
 Unfortunately, the increasing functionality of cell phones also means more opportunities for distracted driving.
 Texting and driving has long been a major concern, but now motorists and pedestrians must also worry about drivers scrolling through Facebook, taking pictures of themselves, or even watching Netflix while driving.